-However, six out of 10 Liberians are still living in poverty and a large proportion of the population do not participate in the political life.
-A large majority depends on subsistence farming and fishing.
+Liberia is one of the world's poorest countries, and it is estimated that five out of six Liberians live on less than the equivalent of USD 1.25 a day.
+A large proportion of the population do not participate in political life.
+Unemployment is widespread and a large majority depends on subsistence farming and fishing.

 Since few people have had the chance of higher education, the state apparatus functions poorly.
 There are instead many informal power networks that function alongside the formal structures.
 Corruption is common, which means that confidence in the judicial system is low, even though the situation has improved in recent years.

 Although peace has been strengthened, the respect for human rights is very low.
 Women and girls have a particularly difficult situation in Liberia.
 During the civil war, rape was used as a weapon to frighten and humiliate the civilian population and many women were abused.
 Rape is still the second most common crime in the country and most of the victims are children.
 A new law against rape was introduced in 2006 and the Government has campaigned to reduce sexual violence.
 This is why part of the dialogue between Sweden and Liberia concerns the implementation of UN Resolution 1325 on women, peace and security.

 Almost half of Liberia’s population is under the age of 15.
 The economy will largely determine whether the fragile peace will be maintained.
 If there is a good economic growth and many Liberians share the benefits, this will reduce the risk of new conflicts.
 The Government is therefore negotiating for membership with the World Trade Organization WTO, and for trade agreements with the EU through its membership in the Economic Community of West African States ECOWAS.
 It also wants to try to increase foreign investments in the country in the areas of minerals, forestry and rubber.
 There is also a dream that this beautiful country, with its long coastline, will one day attract tourists.